Jan Keunen

 Johannes Ernest Everard "Jan" Keunen (born 2 October 1954) is a Dutch ophthalmologist, professor, and politician.
 After studying medicine at Radboud University Nijmegen and receiving his doctorate in 1988, he worked at academic hospitals in Utrecht, Leiden, and Nijmegen.
-He was appointed to the Senate in October 2020.
+He served as a member of the Senate between 2020 and 2023.
 Keunen is a member of the conservative–liberal People's Party for Freedom and Democracy (VVD) and has supported banning the sale of consumer fireworks.

 Early life and education

 Keunen was born in 1954 in the Dutch city of Roermond to Rudy Keunen (1921–1996) and Béatrice Finály (1925).
 His father was the president of an Eindhoven leather tannery, which was founded by his great-grandfather in 1828, while his mother worked as a nurse.
 Keunen grew up with two sisters and one brother, and he attended the Eindhoven secondary school Scholengemeenschap Augustinianum from 1967 to 1972 at HBS-B level.
 He subsequently studied medicine at Radboud University Nijmegen, graduating in 1979, and served as a reservist at the Utrecht military hospital Dr. A. Mathijsen.
 Starting in 1981, Keunen was trained as an ophthalmologist at the Ooglijdersgasthuis in Utrecht.
 He became a junior staff member there in 1985, when he started studying at Utrecht University.
 He received his doctorate from that university three years later after finishing his dissertation titled Densitometry in diseases and senescence of the human retina.